Synergy232/java4-labs-spring-ioc/README.md

 1. Change to the top directory for the lab: ``cd java4-labs-spring-ioc``
 1. Unlink it from the starter repository: ``git remote rm origin``
 1. Create a new, private repository in GitHub using [these procedures](https://help.github.com/en/articles/creating-a-new-repository)
-1. Once your repository is created, copy the commands shown in the **or push an existing repository from the command line** section shown in the "Code" tab of your new repository
+1. Once your repository is created, copy the commands shown in the "**or push an existing repository from the command line**" section shown in the "Code" tab of your new repository
 1. Paste the commands from the step above into the terminal supplying your GitHub user name and password when prompted
 1. Verify the push works by looking for output similar to the following:
 ```